vsencrypt/vsencrypt/README.md

 VSENCRYPTION
 ============

-Very string encryption to keep your file securely.
+Very strong encryption to keep your file securely.

 ## Build